-Following the fall of ISIS in 2017, YPT conducted our first ever research tour to Baghdad and beyond in April 2018.
-It proved to be not only very safe but incredibly informative & interesting.
-The area is split with world-class heritage and is completely unspoilt by tourism meaning we will feel like the only foreign travellers in town.
+Following the fall of ISIS in 2017, YPT conducted our first ever research trip to Baghdad and beyond in April 2018 and followed up with our first regular tour.
+It proved to be not only very safe but incredibly informative & fascinating.
+The region has world-class heritage in abundance and is completely unspoilt by tourism, meaning we will feel like the only foreign travellers in town.
+This is now quickly turning into a YPT signature tour and certainly one of our most interesting ones.

 After our time in Baghdad comes to close we will board a flight and head to Iraqi Kurdistan a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
 Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.